ownego/polaris-vue/docs/components/OptionList/README.md

   - fileName: Default.vue
     title: Default
     description: Use for a group of similar selectable items when only one should be selectable at once.
-  # - fileName: option-list-multiple.tsx
+  - fileName: Multiple.vue
-  #   title: Multiple
+    title: Multiple
-  #   description: Use when you have a group of similar selectable items and more than one item can be selected at once.
+    description: Use when you have a group of similar selectable items and more than one item can be selected at once.
-  # - fileName: option-list-with-sections.tsx
+  - fileName: WithSection.vue
-  #   title: With sections
+    title: With sections
-  #   description: Use sections when you have multiple groups of similar selectable items.
+    description: Use sections when you have multiple groups of similar selectable items.
-  # - fileName: option-list-in-a-popover.tsx
+  - fileName: InPopover.vue
-  #   title: In a popover
+    title: In a popover
-  #   description: Use when a set of selections won’t fit in the available screen space.
+    description: Use when a set of selections won’t fit in the available screen space.
 ---

 # {{ $frontmatter.title }}